DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 ### Uncontrolled Mode

-In uncontrolled mode, specify the initial editing state via the following `EditingState` properties:
+In uncontrolled mode, specify the initial editing state using the following `EditingState` properties:

 - `defaultEditingAppointment` - the appointment being edited
 - `defaultAddedAppointment` - the appointment being added